tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Android SDK/接口文档_intl.md

 ## Overview
-Thank you for using Tencent Cloud Game Multimedia Engine (GME) SDK.
-This document provides a detailed description that makes it easy for Android developers to debug and access the APIs of GME.
+This document provides a detailed description that makes it easy for Android developers to debug and integrate the APIs for Game Multimedia Engine.